InfinityVM/infinityVM-foundry-template/README.md

 You can add `println!` statements to your Rust program to help while debugging.

 Feel free to reach out to our team if you have any questions, we're happy to help!

+### Note: Nonces

+Each job request for an app contract must have a unique `nonce` submitted with it, to prevent replay attacks.
+The `Consumer.sol` contract contains a `getNextNonce()` function to return the next nonce to be used by job requests from the contracts and offchain users, and an `updateLatestNonce()` function to update the latest nonce value once a job has been submitted.

+We have provided a default implementation for `getNextNonce()` and `updateLatestNonce()` in `Consumer.sol` to implement a simple nonce which increases by 1 every time a job is requested.
+This should be good enough for most apps, but you can override it in your consumer contract if you'd like.
+For example, you could use the unix timestamp in milliseconds as the nonce for offchain calls to the coprocessor.

 ### Development